Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Electron and Positron Excesses from DM Annihilation and decay

 The annihilation or decay of DM to various SM states can give rise to electrons and positrons in the Galactic medium.
 Once the electrons and positrons are produced, they travel in the Galaxy under the influence of the Galactic magnetic field, which is assumed to be of the order of a few micro-gauss \cite{Kronberg:1993vk,Zhang:2008rs}.
 As a result, their motion can be thought of as a random walk.
 Thus, a fraction of the electron and positron flux comes out and reaches our solar system.
 The electron or positron flux in the vicinity of our solar system can be obtained by solving the diffusion equation~\cite{Moskalenko:1997gh,Delahaye:2007fr}

-where $f_{e^\pm}(E,\vec{r})$ is the number density of positrons (electron) per unit energy, $E$ is the energy of positron (electron), $K(E)$ is the diffusion constant, $b(E)$ is the energy-loss rate and $Q(E,\vec{r})$ is the positron (electron) source term, which is given by:
+where $f_{e^\pm}(E,\vec{r})$ is the number density of positrons (electron) per unit energy, $E$ is the energy of positron (electron), $K(E)$ is the diffusion coefficient, $b(E)$ is the energy-loss rate\footnote{For a more detailed method, see \cite{John:2023ulx}.} and $Q(E,\vec{r})$ is the positron (electron) source term, which is given by:

 where the injection spectrum $f_{\rm inj}^{\rm ann},f_{\rm inj}^{\rm dec}$ can be given by